Evan M. Carter, MLA

 Laboratory Technician

-Evan investigates the spatiotemporal regulation of chemokine receptors and integrins in inflamed tissue and studies immune cell migration in cancer.
-He joined the lab in April 2021 to assist in experiments, provide administrative support, and maintain the lab.
+Evan investigates the spatiotemporal regulation of chemokine receptors and integrins in inflamed tissue, and studies immune cell migration in cancer.
+He joined us in April 2021 to provide research support and maintain the lab.
 In May 2024, he earned his master's degree in biology from the Extension School at Harvard University.
-His thesis research, Spatiotemporal Reassortment of Th1 Migratory Receptors in Inflamed Skin, was conducted in the Fowell Lab with co-advising by Dr. Jim Morris at HES.
+His thesis research was conducted in the Fowell Lab with co-advising by Dr. Jim Morris at HES.

 Born in Chicago and raised near Northwestern University, Evan first participated in research through a rotation program in NU's Center for Reproductive Science.
-He worked as an undergraduate researcher at Syracuse University in the Behavioral Medicine Research Group/Pain & Addiction Research (PAR) Lab with Dr. Joseph W. Ditre, and studied sleep disruption and stress in research courses with Dr. Les A. Gellis.
-He also has 5 years of clinical experience as a technician in emergency medicine and cardiology.
+He worked as an undergraduate researcher at Syracuse University in the Behavioral Medicine Research Group/Pain & Addiction Research (PAR) Lab with Dr. Joseph W. Ditre.
+He has 5 years of clinical experience as a technician in emergency medicine and cardiology.

 Between class and lab, Evan enjoys playing chess, painting, and spending weekends in the Adirondacks.